 - 1. Students may not eat, drink, talk, sleep, put head on desk or listen to music while serving detention. - 2.
-Students must bring something related to school to work on or something to read while serving detention. - Students failing to work in detention or failing to serve the assigned detention will have detention time doubled.
+Students must bring something related to school to work on or something to read while serving detention. - 3.
+Students failing to work in detention or failing to serve the assigned detention will have detention time doubled. - 4.
+ISS will be served in the high school office.